TCole79/tinyapp/README.md

 ## Project Features
 - User authentication for creating, editing, and deleting short URLS
 - Using bcrypt for hasing and storing passwords
-- Using encrypted cookies for each user session for additonal security
+- Using encrypted cookies for each user session for additional security

 ## Dependencies
 - Node.js